:

 If you've ever said to yourself, "dang, this documentation is horrible" this one is for you.
 Time spent reading code is often 10 times greater than the time it takes to write new code.
 Poor readability frequently impacts interdepartmental and cross-team collaboration.

-It's easier to understand code when devs know what to expect and where to look.
+It's easier to understand code when developers know what to expect and where to look.
 You can do this through consistent variable naming conventions, commenting styles, line formatting, use of white space, and nesting, just to name a few.
+Modern development environments include linters that can improve code quality by enforcing coding best practices for particular languages.

 As explained in the course: